 Emergency Escorted Trip.
 An approved temporary release authorized by the Sheriff/designee from any county correctional facility for the purposes of attending a funeral of a relative or to visit a critically ill relative.
 Such afforts efforts shall be conducted by staff members who have care and custody responsibilities and the transportation requirements shall be consistnt consistent with the security level of inmate security.

 Inspection.
-A systemic examination of a facility operation to ensure compliance with statutory regulations, policy and procedures, life safety codes, or professional standards.
+A systematic examination of a facility operation to ensure compliance with statutory regulations, policy and procedures, life safety codes, or professional standards.

+Juvenile.
+Any inmate, detainee, or resident in the custody of the department who has not reached the age of 18.

+Prison Rape Elimination Act (“PREA”).
+Federal legislation (Public Law No. 108-79), enacted in 2003 to provide for the analysis of the incidence and effects of prison rape in federal, state and local institutions and to provide information, resources, recommendations and funding to protect individuals from prison rape.

 Pre-Institutional Assessment Information.
 Information concerning an inmate committed to a county correctional facility to include, but not be limited to, local and state police reports, FBI reports, probation reports, court proceedings, previous commitment documents,, medical, mental health and family history.

 Qualified Fire Safety Officer/Environmental Health Officer (Safety/Sanitation Specialist).
 A county correctional facility staff person or persons trained in the application of jurisdictional codes and regulations.
 The training of the individual may be provided by the applicable jurisdictional agency or other training agency (e.g., department of correction training academy or Sheriff’s academy).
 The individual may receive assistance from the applicable jurisdictional agency in interpretation of and methods of documentation of specific requirements.